Tuesday, August 29, 2017

 Here's a picture from October, 2010, when I took them to the South Rim:

 (Both times, my husband had either work or study obligations.
-But he & I went to the South Rim a few years ago for our wedding anniversary.)
+But he & I went to the South Rim a few years ago for a milestone wedding anniversary.
+We were also there shortly after our second wedding anniversary and hiked to the bottom of the canyon on that trip.)